AthTop/weather-app/README.md

-# template-repo
+# Weather App
-A template repo for webpack config
+A simple Weather App using the Visual Crossing API